 Once you're trained, you can make a reservation to use the 3D printers here.

-To use the 3D printers, you must complete a one-time training session.
+Answer: Yes, you must attend a training before you can use PUL Makerspace 3D printers.
 Sign up for a training here.

 Makerspace employees reserve the right to deny or cancel any job that does not comply with policy.